 “CMS like Shopify tend to have a flat architecture on the product canonical (e.g. domain.com/product/product-url) so they don’t naturally internally link up to any related categories.
 By using a Metafields solution in Shopify, you can create hierarchical breadcrumbs, as well as logic-based links in other sections, to send internal links to relevant categories and blog posts,” suggests Matt.

-With website architecture design, your biggest priority should be to enable users to find exactly what they want as quickly as possible.
+With website structure design, your biggest priority should be to enable users to find exactly what they want as quickly as possible.
 Here are a few tips to do just that.

 Review your top-level navigation to account for any changes in business goals, inventory, or customer behavior.